ElmyvanTok/ci-cd-workshop/Readme.md

 * You will see your forked github repository
 * Click "setup project"
 * You will see CircleCI trying to help us with a basic template.
-We'll use our own ;)
+We'll use our own ;) TODO -as- add config.yml hints...
+* Click Use existing config once you commited the .circleci/config.yml file
+* You'll that see circleci created a pipeline
+* It will start the workflow with all jobs every time you commit!

+### Heroku
+Sign up to [Heroku](https://signup.heroku.com/login).
+Create your account.

+Once you signed up, click create app
+* Give your app a unique name
+* Create app (without pipeline since we use circleci)
+* Nice, you have your app configured in Heroku.

+Now get your api key from Heroku:
+* Go to your account tab
+* Scroll down to the Api Key section and save your api key which we will use later

+Now switch back to circleci and configure Heroku secrets (secrets are one of the common exceptions to the everything in sourcecontrol paradigm, although it is not impossible to also have secrets encrypted in sourcecontrol).

+Go to the Project Settings in CircleCI and click the tab Environment Variables
+* Click Add Environment Variable
+* Configure the HEROKU_APP_NAME variable and configure the Heroku App name which you created before.
+* Next, configure the HEROKU_API_KEY which you obtained before.

+You have configured the Heroku application.
+You can click on a failed deploy step in CircleCI and hit the Rerun button to start the deployment again.

+Now go back to Heroku and open your app.
+You'll see that Heroku received a deploy from CircleCI.
+* Click the open app button